dhaupin/cs-cart-lib_dev_tools/README.md

-## cs-cart-lib_dev_tools
+## Dev Tools
 A set of development tools for CS-Cart.
 This is not recommended for production stores.
+Works great paired with https://github.com/dhaupin/cs-cart-lib_x_r_debug

 # Features:
 - No index mode